How to Prove An Accident at Work Claim

 A Guide To How To Prove An Accident At Work

-Below, you will find advice and information that is intended to teach you about the process of proving liability on the part of your employer for an accident at work.
-Once you have proven liability, a personal injury solicitor will be able to help you make a workplace accident claim, and this guide will also outline the claims process that they will follow on your behalf.
-It covers all of the most useful information, such as RIDDOR and any other applicable Health & Safety legislation.
+Throughout our guide to making an accident at work claim, you will find advice and information intended to teach you about the process of proving your employer’s liability.
+Once you have proven liability, a personal injury solicitor will be able to help you make a workplace accident claim.
+Therefore, this guide will also outline the claims process that they will follow on your behalf.
+It covers all of the most useful information, such as RIDDOR statistics and any other applicable Health & Safety legislation.
 The information you will find below includes:

 - The importance of proving that your employer was liable for the accident and subsequent injury, and how lack of liability will likely mean you cannot make a compensation claim.